Hristo-Neshev/practice-master/README.md

 ## Concert page

 On this page users can see list of their planned concerts or add new one.
 From there they can view details about concert or delete it.

+## Concert create/edit pages

+In this pages user can set/change details about place, date and stating hour of teh concert.
+Also can edit concert program and see total length of the concert.

 ## Concert details page